microserv/backend-communication/README.md

 This API can be used to register/unregister services and get the IPs of an abitary service.

-### How to use this API with a service
+### How to initilze the node and get an IP for another service.
-Let's assume you want to use the microauth service.
-This can by done by:
+1. Start the API using: `python node_api.py`

-1. Obtain the IP of the service.
-This is done by making a GET request to the local node.
-This node should always run on port 9001.
+2. Register your service by POSTing to `http://127.0.0.1:9001/register` with the following payload: `{"service_name": "<YOUR SERVICE NAME HERE>"}`.
-   You can obtain the IP to an instance of the microauth service by issuing the following request: `curl http://127.0.0.1:9001/microauth` this will return an IP if an service is registered with this name.
+3. Obtain an IP to the service you want to connect to by submitting a GET request to `http:/127.0.0.1:9001/<service_name>`.
+This will return a single string containing the IP to an instance of the service.